dbeqiraj/Akaze/README.md

 This is an implentation of feature matching using Akaze from OpenCV in Android.
-In the documentation of OpenCV and other sources there are many examples in C++ or Python but, when it comes to Java or Android many developers face problems about how to use C++ code in Android, how to pass complex objects (here you can see how to pass a <i>HashMap</i>) as arguments from Java to native code and vice versa, etc.
+In the documentation of OpenCV and other sources there are many examples in C++ or Python but, when it comes to Java or Android many developers face problems about how to use C++ code in Android, how to pass complex objects (here you can see how to pass a <i>HashMap</i>) as parameters from Java to native code and vice versa, etc.

 Starting from <a target="_blank" href="http://docs.opencv.org/3.3.0/db/d70/tutorial_akaze_matching.html">this</a>, I tried to bring the same output in Android.